Spokane, Eastern Washington & Idaho

 I think I might be experiencing COVID-19 symptoms.
 What do I do?

 If you have symptoms of COVID-19, you should stay home and away from other people, including household members (self-isolate), even if you have very mild symptoms.
-If you have confirmed or suspected COVID-19 and have symptoms, you can end home isolation when:
+For guidance on when you can end home isolation for confirmed or suspected COVID-19, please review the following:

 What does self-quarantine mean?